SWC-OSG-Workshop/2016-01-06-UNL/novice/DHTC/01-IntroGrid.md

 <h3> Software Applications </h3>

+We will be submitting jobs to the OSG through HCC's Crane login node.
-Log in OSG with secure shell
+Log in to Crane (HCC machine) with secure shell

 ~~~
-$ ssh username@login.osgconnect.net
+$ ssh username@crane.unl.edu
 ~~~

-The first step in using the module command is to initialize the module system.
-This step consists of sourcing a shell specific file that adds the module command to your environment.
-For example, initializing module for bash is done as follows:
+The first step in using the module command is to initialize the OSG module system.
+This step consists of sourcing a file that switches from the built-in HCC module environment to the OSG module environment.
+Source the file as follows:

 ~~~
-$ source /cvmfs/oasis.opensciencegrid.org/osg/modules/lmod/5.6.2/init/bash
+$ source osg_oasis_init
 ~~~

-For other shells such as sh, zsh, tcsh, csh, etc., you would replace bash with the shell name (e.g. zsh).

 Once the distributed environment modules system is initialized, you can check the